Akevai/Academic-WebsiteSTAN/content/authors/admin/_index.md

   - course: PhD in Māori Studies and Linguistics
     institution: University of Auckland
     year: 2017
-  - course: MA in Maori Studies
+  - course: MA in Māori Studies
     institution: University of Auckland
     year: 2010
  # - course: BA in Artificial Intelligence